 Millivolt thermopile is self powered, gas valve does not require 110 volts.
-Maximum length of 20 feet of 16 AWG to conductor wires is to be used with all optional switches.
+Maximum length of 20 feet of 16 AWG to conductor wires is to be used with all optional components.

-Use the two leads (Red and Green) to attach optional components.
+Use the two leads (Green and Red wires) to attach optional components.